COMFORTINE-SIWENDE/AI-Powered-Dermatology-Assistant/README.md

-## In End, its all about Shared responsibilities between Doctors and Agentic AI as this increases coroboration.
-We don't believe in **AI replacing jobs!!!**
+## In End, its all about Shared responsibilities between Doctors and Agentic AI in dermatological health-care as this increases coroboration.
+We don't testify to **AI replacing jobs!!!**